Jump to contentJump to menu

 Once you’ve decided to do an IDA, you must take several steps to enroll in an IDA program:

-2. Find an IDA program in your area.
+- Find an IDA program in your area.
 There are IDA program directories at the New Jersey Individual Development Account Program, Prosperity Now, and the Assets for Independence Resource Center (AFI).
+Note: There aren't as many IDA programs as there used to be.
+Some are still active, but it can take a bit of effort to find one that is accepting applications.

 After you have been accepted into an IDA program, you will be given an IDA caseworker who will help you with your account.
 You’ll open a savings account with a bank or credit union that is tied to your IDA program.
 Depending on the program, you may need to deposit a certain amount of money into your account each month.